-By the year 2018, the UST Faculty of Medicine and Surgery is the premiere medical school and benchmark of holistic Catholic medical education in Asia and in the World.
+By the year 2028, the UST Faculty of Medicine and Surgery is the leading medical school in the country and a benchmark of holistic Catholic medical education in Asia.

 Objectives:

 - 1. To remain the Center of Catholic Medical Education in the country. - 2.
 To be the recognized Center of Innovative Medical Curriculum. - 3.
 To be the model of Christ-centered community extension services and projects in the country. - 4.
 To be a recognized Center of Health Science Researches. - 5.
 To establish strong and sustainable national and international networks and linkages. - 6.
 To implement pro-active and systematic governance.